KELOIDS

 • You’re considering surgery since you tend to scar unnaturally.

-Treatment Options for Keloids
+Treatment Options For Keloids

 1. Intralesional Steroid Injections